 About

-Dr. Pak is an Assistant Professor, tenure track, and completed her undergraduate, graduate (MS, MTR), and PhD at the University of Pennsylvania.
-She conducted post-doctoral research in Sleep Medicine at the University of Pennsylvania, Center for Sleep and Circadian Neurobiology at Perelman School of Medicine.
-Her overall research is focused on disturbed sleep as a predictor of adverse health outcomes.
+Dr. Pak is a tenured Associate Professor, and completed her undergraduate, graduate (MS, MTR-Master of Science in Translational Research from the Institute of Translational Medicine and Therapeutics), and PhD at the University of Pennsylvania.
+Dr. Pak is a native to Philadelphia.
+She conducted post-doctoral research and was a research associate in Sleep Medicine at the University of Pennsylvania, Center for Sleep and Circadian Neurobiology at Perelman School of Medicine.
+During this time, she served as a Principal Investigator, securing NIH and foundation funding to lead multiple clinical and translational research studies conducted in the sleep center.
 Dr. Pak has expertise in sleep medicine, biomarkers, and translational research.
-Her work has been published in journals such as the International Journal of Obesity-Nature (London), Sleep Medicine Reviews, and SLEEP.
+Her work has been published in journals such as the International Journal of Obesity-Nature (London), Metabolomics, and CHEST Pulmonary.

 Areas of Expertise